codepo8/developer-advocacy-handbook/create-slide-decks.md

 During your job as a developer advocate you will be asked to use conference or corporate slide templates.
 Try to avoid doing that.
-The reason is that these templates are almost all the time targeted to the classic presentation style of one heading and 20 nested bullet points followed by a copyright line nobody cares about and other legalese things.
+The reason is that these templates are almost all the time targeted to the classic presentation style of one heading and dozens of nested bullet points followed by a copyright line nobody cares about and other legalese.

 The reason is that using a corporate or conference template is good for the conference and the company but distracts you as a presenter -- it is